carrierlxk/AGNN/README.md

 **For instance-level zero-shot VOS (multiple instances):**

-1. Download DAVIS-2017 dataset and run the object level zero-shot VOS for each video.In this way, we can obtain the object-level mask for each frame.
+1. Download DAVIS-2017 dataset and run the object level zero-shot VOS for each video.
+In this way, we can obtain the object-level mask for each frame.

 2. Download the code of PWCNet from [here](https://github.com/sniklaus/pytorch-pwc) and compute the optical flow for each video.